sokolj1/minimal-mistakes/_posts/2018-03-08-Predicting-Heart-Disease-with-Neural-Networks.md

 We need to filter the master DataFrame to a new DataFrame that consists of just these attributes:

 {% highlight python %}
-pca_attr = master_df.loc[:,['age','resting_blood_pressure','cholesterol','cigarettes_per_day','years_as_smoker',
+pca_attr = master_df.loc[:,['age','resting_blood_pressure','cholesterol',
-'resting_hr','max_hr_ach','tpeakbps', 'rldv5e']]
+'cigarettes_per_day','years_as_smoker','resting_hr','max_hr_ach','tpeakbps', 'rldv5e']]
 {% endhighlight %}

 And visualize the correlation between each attribute by creating a Pearson correlation matrix.
-The correlation values range from -1 to 1, with -1 indicating an unequivocal negative correlation, 0 indicate no correlation, and 1 indicating an unequivocal positive correlation.
+The correlation values range from -1 to 1, with -1 indicating an unequivocal negative correlation, 0 indicating no correlation, and 1 indicating an unequivocal positive correlation.

 {% highlight python %}